The most immediate path to growth often comes down to finding (and fixing) hidden revenue leaks.

 Cleverbridge — which manages payments, taxes, and compliance in 240+ markets — surveyed over 1,700 software buyers and sellers for their inaugural Friction Report.
 Get the full insights here (the report is ungated).

 Welcome to part two of my playbook for building an AI-native company.
-Here’s an overview of the three-part series:
+Here’s an overview of the series:

 Part 2: A guide for scaling to $10 million ARR and beyond (TODAY)